OpenModelica/OMPackageManager/README.md

 generates an up-to-date `rawdata.json` file.
 This script is run on OSMC's servers multiple times a day to keep it up to date with library developments.
 Note that the query includes advanced Modelica-specific features, e.g. determining dependencies via the `uses` annotations, and determining backwards compatibility among versions via the `conversion` annotations.
-The `genindex.py` script is then run to generate the `index.json` database, which is queried by OMC clients to update the local package database.
+The `genindex.py` script is then run to generate the [index.json](https://github.com/OpenModelica/OMPackageManager/blob/master/repos.json) database, which is queried by OMC clients to update the local package database.

-The package manager preferably refers to official library releases, which are fetched automatically from the GitHub server without the need of naming them explicitly in the `config.json`; whenever a new version of a library is released, the `index.json` is automatically updated to make it available.
+The package manager preferably refers to official library releases, which are fetched automatically from the GitHub server without the need of naming them explicitly in the [repos.json](https://github.com/OpenModelica/OMPackageManager/blob/master/repos.json) file; whenever a new version of a library is released, the [repos.json](https://github.com/OpenModelica/OMPackageManager/blob/master/repos.json) is automatically updated to make it available.
 However, it is also possible to manage versions of the library that are located on specific named branches, e.g. master or maintenance branches.
 This is useful if you want to track development versions or you want to get the latest fixes before the official release.

-For each library, the `config.json` database contains several pieces of information:
+For each library, the `repos.json` database contains several pieces of information:
 - the name of the library(es) (`names` field); it is possible to collect a set of libraries that are found in the same GIT repository e.g. Modelica, ModelicaReference, ModelicaServices, Complex, ModelicaTest
 - the location of the GIT repository on GitHub (`github` field), or the git URL in case other servers are used (`git` field)